tommy-xq/SA2VP/README.md

 we also provide the requirement.txt for reference.

-## Structure of the this repo
+## Structure of this repo

 - `./backbone_ckpt`: save the ViT and Swin Transformer pre-trained ckpt.

-- `./data`: loading and setup input datasets, contains fgvc and vtab-1k.
+- `./data`: download and setup input datasets, containing fgvc and vtab-1k.
 ```
 │SA2VP/
 ├──data/